 Vessels produce ships' waste during continental and intercontinental voyages.
 In addition, cargo residues are left behind after the unloading of specific product flows.
-Seagoing vessels can dispose of all kinds of ships’ waste at the ports of Rotterdam, Schiedam, Vlaardingen, Moerdijk and Dordrecht.
+Seagoing vessels can dispose of all kinds of ships’ waste at the ports of Rotterdam, Schiedam, Vlaardingen, Maassluis, Moerdijk and Dordrecht.
 Are you an inland shipping skipper?
 Read more about ships’ waste from inland shipping.

 Seagoing vessels can dispose of ships’ waste at the port reception facilities.
 Under international legislation (UN/IMO/MARPOL73/78 and EU Directive 2000/59/EG), all seaports are obliged to facilitate adequate port reception facilities for ships’ waste from seagoing shipping.
 Port reception facilities can collect ships’ waste by means of mobile collecting facilities (vessels or vehicles) or fixed facilities (storage tanks).
 The collectors take the deposited waste by truck or barge to authorised waste processing companies.
 The Port Waste Handling Plan contains more information about depositing waste.
 A list of port reception facilities in the seaports of Dordrecht, Maassluis, Moerdijk, Rotterdam, Schiedam and Vlaardingen is also available.

 As of 1 January 2015 a degassing ban for benzene (UN 1114) applies in the provinces of South Holland and North Brabant.
 Vessels intending to degas this substance must do so at a port reception facility.